 The following is a selection of apartments that were reported to have sold in central Tokyo during the month of July 2018:

 On July 25, the Ministry of Land, Infrastructure, Transport and Tourism (MLIT) released the Japan Property Price indexes for April and for the first quarter of 2018.
 Japan’s Residential Property Price Index in April was up 2.3% from the previous year, while residential land was down 0.6%.
 Detached homes were up 0.9%, while apartments were up 4.4%.

 According to Tokyo Kantei, the average asking price of a 70 sqm (753 sq.ft) second-hand apartment across greater Tokyo was 36,230,000 Yen in June, down 0.2% from the previous month but up 1.7% from last year.
 The average building age was 23.9 years.

 The average price of a brand new apartment across greater Tokyo in the first half of 2018 has reached the second highest level seen in recorded history.
 According to the Real Estate Economic Institute, the average price was 59,620,000 Yen, exceeding the level of 59,350,000 Yen seen in the first half of 1990, but falling short of the peak of 64,500,000 Yen seen in the first half of 1991.

-According to Tokyo Kantei, the average monthly rent of a condominium in Tokyo’s 23 wards was 3,517 Yen/sqm in April, up 0.3% from the previous month and up 5.9% from last year.
-Rents have remained above the 3,500 Yen/sqm range since February.
-This is the fifth month in a row to see a year-on-year increase.
+According to Tokyo Kantei, the average monthly rent of a condominium in Tokyo’s 23 wards was 3,485 Yen/sqm in June 2018, down 0.3% from the previous month but up 5.9% from last year.
+This is the 7th month in a row to see a year-on-year increase.
 The average apartment size was 55.84 sqm and the average building age was 18.7 years.